 - Ensure that transit stop locations have adequate and safe pedestrian access to adjacent land uses.
-(Timeframe: Ongoing) - Work with state and regional partners to reduce distracted driving through a combination of education and enforcement - Incorporate mandated Federal Performance Targets and metrics into the MPO Long Range Transportation Plan (Timeframe: 1-5 Years) - Better define the role of safety in the Ten Year Plan project selection process (Timeframe: 1-5 Years) - Incorporate more substantive safety analysis, including corridor-based crash rates, into any corridor studies conducted in the region to better identify deficiencies and address concerns.
+(Timeframe: Ongoing) - Work with state and regional partners to reduce distracted driving through a combination of education and enforcement.
+(Timeframe: 1-5 Years) - Incorporate mandated Federal Performance Targets and metrics into the MPO Long Range Transportation Plan (Timeframe: 1-5 Years) - Better define the role of safety in the Ten Year Plan project selection process (Timeframe: 1-5 Years) - Incorporate more substantive safety analysis, including corridor-based crash rates, into any corridor studies conducted in the region to better identify deficiencies and address concerns.
 (Timeframe: ongoing) - Work to ensure that the movement of hazardous materials through communities on rail and roadway is conducted in as safe a manner as possible.
 (Timeframe: Ongoing) - Undertake a coastal evacuation route capacity and safety analysis.
-(Timeframe: 1-5 Years) - Incorporate outcomes of the Regional Stream Crossing Assessment into the MPO Long Range Transportation Plan (Timeframe: 1-5 Years). - Fully integrate regional vulnerability analyses to sea level rise and storm surge into the Long Range Plan and into the project selection process for the region. - Work with state and regional partners to define the MPO role in security planning for the transportation system.
+(Timeframe: 1-5 Years) - Incorporate outcomes of the Regional Stream Crossing Assessment into the MPO Long Range Transportation Plan (Timeframe: 1-5 Years). - Fully integrate analysis of regional vulnerability to sea level rise and storm surge into the Long Range Plan and project selection process for the region.
+(Timeframe: 1-5 Years) - Work with state and regional partners to define the MPO role in security planning for the transportation system.
 This role should provide tangible benefits without adding a level of bureaucracy to the security planning process.
 (Timeframe: 1-5 Years)